ttran375/comp311-lab2/README.md

 5\.
 Answer the questions on the questions page.

 6\.
-Hand in your answers when you are done (or submit to eCentennial dropbox folder).
+Hand in your answers when you are done.

 The JAR file contains 12 types, as shown in the following partial UML class diagrams.